joannakl/ossd_materials/activities/project_evaluation.md

 __URL for code of conduct / community norms / community guildelines:__

-__URL for instructions for users to download and istall the package:__
+__URL for instructions for users to download and install the package:__

 __Number of contributors:__